-Adaptation Displacement: Outside of Japan, Marth's much more well known for appearing in Super Smash Bros. than his own games; the release of Shadow Dragon didn't actually do all too much to dispel it, as it was a fairly quiet release.
+Adaptation Displacement: Outside Japan, Marth's much more well known for appearing in Super Smash Bros. than his own games; the international release of Shadow Dragon didn't actually do much to dispel it, as it was a fairly quiet release.

-Elice is loathed by Merric/Linde fans; ditto for Est, in regards to Palla/Abel.
-In the case of the latter, Est actually marries Abel, but they're separated during Mystery, which opens a whole new can of worms.
+Elice is loathed by Merric/Linde fans; ditto for Est, in regard to Palla/Abel.
+In the case of the latter group, Est actually marries Abel, but they're separated during Mystery, which opens a whole new can of worms.

 Ogma is considered a great unit overall and started an archetype that fits this trope.